Ghost Worlds

 carbon pencil and graphite pencil on cartridge paper

-This drawing is inspired by a dream experienced by the artist's wife in which her husband appeared to be conquering his life-long fear of cattle.
-The pencil rubbing is of the foil container of the artist's beta blocker tablets.
+This drawing is inspired by a dream experienced by my wife in which I appeared to be conquering my life-long fear of cattle.
+The pencil rubbing is of the foil container of my beta blocker tablets.

 The Innocent - Nadia Comăneci 1976